determined-ai/determined/docs/release-notes/continue-experiment.rst

 **New Features**

--  Experiments: Add new CLI command ``det e continue <experiment-id>`` to resume or recover training for an experiment.
-This can be used on experiments that have completed successfully or failed.
+-  Experiments: Add an experiment continue feature via a CLI command ``det e continue
+   <experiment-id>``.
+This allows users to resume or recover training for an experiment whether it
-   This is limited to single-searcher experiments.
-If the continue feature is used, it might not be possible to replicate results of the continued experiment.
+   previously succeeded or failed.
+This is limited to single-searcher experiments and using it may prevent the user from replicating the continued experiment's results.